 We have transformed the “garage” into a retreat/play space.
 This is a common space, please don’t store anything valuable in this space.
 There are bicycles, crab rings, sand toys, etc. Also, please keep this area tidy and make sure young kids are fully supervised.

-We welcome small/medium-size dogs (sorry, we loved our enormous black lab, but he would have been like a bull in a china closet in the small cabins!).
-Please bring old towels to wipe paws after returning from the beach or trail.
+We welcome small/medium-size dogs (large dogs can be like a bull in a china closet in the small cabins!).
+Please bring old towels to wipe paws after returning from the beach or trail, and don’t let them up on the furniture.
 Please don’t leave your pet unattended, and keep them on leash (or in firm control) while walking around the neighborhood.
 Lastly, make sure to pick up any piles and clean any messes.

 Two parking spots are available for each rental cabin.
 Please respect adjacent neighbors by parking in designated parking spots.
 By-the-Wind Sailor’s parking places are the two to the far east.
 By-the-Day Dreamer’s parking places are the two on either side of the walkway up.
 We’ve parked three vans in the larger space, but you do need to park tight and straight.
 Parking parallel to the garage is allowed, but not elsewhere in the community.
 We encourage carpooling for larger groups.
 If you need extra parking, there is a public parking lot at the turn on SW 29th and HWY 101.